neonidian/teams-notify-build-status/README.md

 ```

 3. Always send a message even if previous steps have been failed, cancelled or skipped, enable 'View commit' button,
-display title background color without any title text based on the current status of the job.
+display title background color based on the current status of the job.

 ```yaml
 steps: